1dustycy/Tetris/README.md

 # Tetris

-Tetris written in Lua for learning n practicing
+Tetris written in Lua for learning n practicing.